Navigation

 5. Make it social

 At times, it can feel hard to stay motivated when faced with the thought of going out for another solo run.
-There are multiple habit-building benefits you can enjoy when you build an element of ‘social’ into your running routine.
+There are multiple habit-building benefits to enjoy when you build a social element into your running routine.

 This could be: